Schinzel/wise-crowd-data-generator/doc/tasks/task_phase_5.md

 - Show detailed error summary at the end if any warnings occurred

 ### Deliverables
-- WiseCrowdDataGenerator main orchestrator class
+- WiseCrowdDataOrchestrator main orchestrator class
 - ILog interface for output handling
 - SystemOutLog default implementation
 - Integration with all existing generators